 Before booking your accommodation, find out if there is a safe in your room.
 Many of the finer hotels and lodges will have a safe in each room, and it is best to secure your valuables inside it once you arrive at your room.

 Leaving your jewelry inside your carry-on is not a secure way to store it, as there is always the risk of someone breaking into your room.
-Use the safe to store all valuable items, including jewelry, cash, credit cards, your passport and visa.
+Use the safe to store all valuable items, including jewelry, cash, credit cards, your passport, and visa.

 You should also seriously consider jewelry insurance for your expensive jewels.
 Many retailers offer insurance for expensive items, and you should always accept this offer.
-However, if you don’t have insurance on your items, consider getting a jewelry-specific insurance before travelling with expensive jewels.
+However, if you don’t have insurance on your items, consider getting a jewelry-specific insurance before traveling with expensive jewels.

 As I said, it may be best to just leave your expensive and sentimental jewelry pieces at home, where they are safe.